yellowstoneUpdated: June 26, 2026

 The show has already hinted that Beulah may discover Beth and Rip's "dark secrets" from their Yellowstone past — knowledge that could be weaponized to destroy them in their new home.

-• Annette Bening's performance is being highlighted as one of the show's standout elements
+• Annette Bening's performance is already one of the most discussed parts of the show.

 For the full character profile, visit: Beulah Jackson Character Page